The first of our three-part feature on the 30th anniversary of acid house and the beginnings of rave culture.

 The Ruta de Bacalao, quite literally the “Route of Cod”, consisted of a 30km circuit of a dozen or so clubs in Valencia that alternated their opening hours in order to provide 4 days of non-stop music, every weekend of the year.
 Whereas Ibiza would operate in seasons, closing up shop for the winter and opening again in the summer, the party in Valencia never stopped.
 The clubs were nestled amongst the sugarcane fields and rice paddies in the outskirts of the city, enjoying a certain level of privacy that allowed the owners to invent a new model of nightlife whose magic lay in the fact that a lot of the life was also lived during the day.
 Fueled by a desire to break with the past and pioneer something totally transgressive and new, these clubs offered younger generations eternal weekends of discovery during which they could create their own norms and establish their own way of viewing the world.

 Carlos Simó and Barraca

-Everything was visionary, not just the hours and the music but the way the sessions were sliced up with theatrical performances, dancers, light shows and different themes, everything doused in mischief and fun.
-Outside in the car parks people would form communities, as they popped boots, turned up stereos and even shared an paella to fuel the weekend’s dancing marathon.
-Clubs like Chocolate famously programmed on a concert at 2am and then again at 7am, a schedule that initially terrified the English bands that came to play until they soon relaxed into the hours with a helping of mescalina.
+Everything was visionary, not just the hours and the music but the way the sessions were interspersed with theatrical performances, dancers, light shows – everything doused in mischief and fun.
+Outside in the car parks people would form communities, as they popped boots, turned up stereos and even shared an paella to fuel the weekend’s marathon of dancing.
+Clubs like Chocolate would put on a concert at 2am and then again at 7am, a schedule that initially terrified the English bands that came to play until they soon relaxed into the hours with a helping of mescalina.

 The mescalina motor